Lassinnn/Lassinnn/README.md

 # Hi there 👋, My name is Lassi Nurminen
 ### Welcome to my humble portfolio
-Web devloper with an interest in UX-design and cyber security.
+Web developer with an interest in UX-design and cyber security.
 I enjoy learning new languages and new methods of making my products better.
 My biggest interests are in full-stack development with React and UX-design.

 ### Skills
 * 🖼️ React & Tailwind